kiraitachi/Linux-Automatic-Updater/README.md

 # Linux-Automatic-Updater
 This is an automatic update script to update all your Debian and RHEL machines automatically.
-Alternative for unnatended-upgrades if you find this complicated to configure.
+Alternative for unnatended-upgrades if you find this complicated to configure, specially for external repositories.

+I have scripted all the steps within the `Debian-auto-package-update.sh`, so you should only run this script and all below steps will be automatically configured.
+Enjoy!

 # Auto Package Update Script